nroduit/nroduit.github.io/content/tutorials/locale.en.md

 ## <center>How to change the language and regional settings</center>

 ### Switching from the user interface
 From the main menu, open File > Preferences (Alt + P) and select the desired language and the regional format.
+The languages available in the list can be partially translated, check [Internationalization](../../getting-started/translating).

 ![Preferences](/tuto/languages/language.png)